srghma/purescript-halogen-nextjs/README.md

 2. Where pages are stored?

-Page is a top level purescript file in the `packages/client/pages` directory (e.g. `packages/client/pages/Foo.purs`)
+PageSpecBoxed is a top level purescript file in the `packages/client/pages` directory (e.g. `packages/client/pages/Foo.purs`)

-Page should export the `page :: Page` object (which is a `PageSpec` object, but with existentially hidden `input` type argument)
+PageSpecBoxed should export the `page :: PageSpecBoxed` object (which is a `PageSpec` object, but with existentially hidden `input` type argument)

 3. What is a meaning of `.deps.js` files?